user8595/user8595.github.io/content/about.md

   - Adobe Illustrator
   - Adobe Photoshop
   - Paint.NET
-  - For the list of design projects i made, [in this link.](https://user8595.github.io/posts/design-projects/)
+  - For the list of design projects i made, [check this link.](https://user8595.github.io/posts/design-projects/)

 - Slightly experienced in HTML & CSS, still learning JS.

-  - Primarily using Neovim as code editor
+  - Primarily using Neovim and VSCode as primary code editors.
-  - Also had experience with VSCode

-- Have a slight amount of experience with the CLI
+- Have a slight amount of experience with the CLI.

 ---